 Campbell, Andrew W., et al. "Efficacy of Spore Forming Bacilli Supplementation in Patients with Mild to Moderate Elevation of Triglycerides: A 12 week, Randomized, Double-Blind, Placebo-Controlled Trial."
 Integrative Medicine: A Clinician's Journal 19.2 (2020).

 Due to the gut microbiome's metabolic functions, an imbalance of gut bacteria (gut dysbiosis) can increase serum triglycerides.

 A randomized, double-blind, placebo-controlled study with eighty participants with non-fasting triglyceride levels greater than 150 mg/dL was conducted over 90 days.

 Compared to the placebo group, participants in the MegaSporeBiotic™ group significantly lowered their triglyceride levels.

-In this study, the ability of MegaSporeBiotic™ and MegaMucosa™ to reduce tissue damage and inflammatory responses associated with ulcerative colitis was examined.
+This study examined the ability of MegaSporeBiotic™ and MegaMucosa™ to reduce tissue damage and inflammatory responses associated with ulcerative colitis.

 The study found that alone and in combination, MegaSporeBiotic™ and MegaMucosa™ significantly lowered inflammation and reduced damage to the colonic mucosa, consistent with methylprednisolone.